dgarcia360/sphinx-contributors/docs/source/usage.rst

     :limit: 5
     :order: DESC

-This example renders the contributors avatars, whithout showing the number of contributions:
+This example renders the contributors avatars, without showing the number of contributions:

 .. code-block:: rst